-There are generally no educational prerequisites to enroll in CPR and First Aid certification programs.
+There are generally no educational prerequisites to enroll in CPR and first aid certification programs.
 Many employers in a variety of fields encourage their employees to earn CPR and first aid to ensure that basic medical care is available in the event of an emergency.
 CPR and first aid certification program fields include methods of bleeding control, treating shock victims, injury assessment and blood-borne pathogen awareness, among others.

 CPR and first aid classes focus on procedures used to help people who are suddenly unable to breathe, are unconscious or have suffered a physical injury.
 Students often view demonstrations of proper techniques used during CPR and first aid and sometimes practice the techniques on lifelike dummies.
 CPR and first aid training usually discusses the subjects listed below:

 - Cardiovascular disease risk factors

 Popular Career Options

 Being certified to perform CPR or first aid is not, by itself, a qualification for many careers, but it is relevant to jobs in several fields.
 Most positions in healthcare and mental healthcare require first aid and CPR certification, and certification is required for some educational jobs as well.
 CPR and first aid certification is often required in order to become an emergency medical care technician, a nurse, a direct care mental health worker, a teacher, a sports coach, or a lifeguard.